RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 approximately ten to fifteen minutes to create.
 You will receive an email once your databases are ready to use.

 Once provisioning is complete, please set up a peer between your **application VPC** and **Redis Cloud Pro VPC**.
-To better understand how to set up VPC peering see [View and Edit a Subscription]
+To better understand how to set up VPC peering see [View and Edit a Subscription](https://docs.redislabs.com/staging/Unification-patch-1/rv/administration/setup_and_editing/view-edit-subscription/).

 Once the peering was established please define the relevant routing groups on your application account and Redis Cloud Pro account.